sh1boot/sh1boot.github.io/_posts/2025-11-20-lego-card-shuffler.md

 numbers to each card, and then sort the cards by their associated numbers.

-What you _cannot_ do is to take a sorting algorithm and then make random decisions at each comparison.
-That's everybody's first thought but it rarely works.
+What you _should not_ do is to take a sorting algorithm and then make random decisions at each comparison.
+That rarely works.
 Radix sorting might perform comparatively well in this arrangement, but it's still wrong.
 In fact it's radix sort's good (but not perfect) performance that makes riffle shuffling converge on a strong shuffle